ATTR-CM=transthyretin amyloid cardiomyopathy; TTR=transthyretin.

 resolved without drug discontinuation.

-Discontinuation rates due to adverse events were similar between patients treated with Attruby versus placebo (9.3% and 8.5%, respectively).
+Discontinuation rates due to adverse events were similar between

 Laboratory Tests